I have been detected as COVID 19 Positive - Is it safe to breastfeed my child?

 A snapshot of the recommendation is as below:

 The vaccines being administered in India are Covishield and Covaxin.
 Covishield is a viral vector vaccine and Covaxin is an inactivated vaccine.
-Studies on lactating women for these types of vaccines are still to be done.

 As per the Royal College of Obstetrics & Gynaecologists, “Although there is lack of safety data for these specific vaccinations in breastfeeding, there is no plausible mechanism by which any vaccine ingredient could pass to your baby through breast milk.
 You should therefore not stop breastfeeding in order to be vaccinated against COVID-19.”